 The Newfoundland is a large, strong, heavy-coated, active dog equally at home in the water and on land.
 He is capable of heavy work.
-In Newfoundland he was used as a working dog to pull nets for the fishermen, haul wood from the forest, and pull carts and sleds
+Historically in Newfoundland he was used as a working dog to pull nets for the fishermen, haul wood from the forest, and pull carts and sleds.

 The Newfoundland Club of America Water and Draft Tests are a series of exercises designed to develop and demonstrate the abilities of purebred Newfoundland dogs.
 Performance of these exercises is intended as a demonstration of skills developed through both natural ability and training rather than a competition between dogs or handlers.
 Emphasis is on teamwork between dog and handler in realistic work and rescue situations.
 Efficiency in accomplishment of tasks is essential; however, it is also desirable that the dog evidence willingness and enjoyment of its work in a combination of controlled teamwork and natural independence.